fluid-dev/hexo-fluid-docs/docs/en/README.md

   details: Simple design helps you focus on writing
 - title: Configurable
   details: You can configure your own style
-- title: Team support
+- title: Team Support
-  details: Developers support upgrade and handling issues
+  details: Upgrade actively and handling issues
 footer: MIT Licensed | Copyright © 2020 Fluid-dev | Powered by VuePress
 ---